The most popular video streaming players are the Apple TV, Amazon Fire TV and Roku

 Netflix, Amazon Prime and Hulu are the three most popular paid subscription services for Movie and TV streaming and have the most content.

-HBO Now and Showtime are a few of the newer services to come online, and more new services (and partnerships between services) will be appearing.
+HBO Now and Showtime are a few of the newer services to come online, and more new services (and partnerships between services) will be available.

-Sling TV offers more traditional live TV channel viewing as an alternative to cable and satellite TV, but unfortunately there is no DVR recording function.
+Sling TV offers more traditional live TV channel viewing as an alternative to cable and satellite TV.
+For an additional fee you can get the Cloud DVR service which allows somewhat limited recording (50 hours) of Sling programming, but unfortunately Cloud DVR functionality is not available on all channels.

 Although Apple TV, Amazon Fire TV and Roku players all come with handheld remotes, you can also control them with apps available for most Android and iOS phones and tablets.